Text Link

 Residential

-Residential treatment is often considered a “step down” from inpatient care.
+Residential treatment is often considered a “step down” from inpatient care due to its lower intensity.
 It’s best suited for patients who:

 • Are medically stable or have had immediate physical health needs met